-We contract for all of our paratransit and commuter rail services.
-While we remain responsible for these programs, our contracts establish operating performance standards which the contractors are expected to meet.
-We maintain an aggressive program to monitor and audit contractor compliance.
+The Authority contracts for all of its paratransit and commuter rail services.
+While DART remains responsible for these programs, its contracts establish operating performance standards which the contractors are expected to meet.
+The Authority maintains an aggressive program to monitor and audit contractor compliance.